VoronDesign/VoronUsers/printer_mods/Tuckpolo/Readme.md

 A Hat Brim Designed to fit V0.2 using V0.1 Top Hat, R-pi Camera and Adafruit Neopixel
 ![V0 2 TOP HAT ADAPTER](https://user-images.githubusercontent.com/31577989/224580250-63d08338-e02c-4e56-9af7-112308c472f9.JPG)

 Not being a fan of the brutalist effect and acquisition challenges of the extrusion top hat that coes with V0.2, I set out with a couple goals.
-First to adapt the V0.1 Top Hat which feels more aligned with the Voron Design Mission and asthetic, and to bring in a cost effective lighting and camera support solution to the V0 family.
+First to adapt the V0.1 Top Hat which feels more aligned with the Voron Design mission and asthetic, and to bring in a cost effective lighting and camera support solution to the V0 family.

-Step 1 Print Your Parts.
+Step 1: Print Your Parts.

 Notes:
   + The lights and camera parts are in green in the BOM.
 All else are optional.